Table of Contents

 Initial water content =

-Initial height of specimen, H =
+The initial height of the specimen, H =

 Final Water Content =

-Final weight of soil specimen =
+The final weight of the soil specimen =

 Table 1: Dial gauge readings for different loads at different times